 5. The numbers written on the lines will be the prime factors of the number you started with

-The final prime factorization of 13 would be 13.
+The final prime factorization of 65 would be 5 x 13.

 2) Use a factorization method :